atifkhanncl/atifkhanncl.github.io/sample.md

 Minimal - You can train your models without making any change and define optimiser as standard pytorch ```optimiser = torch.AdamW(model.parameters(), lr=learning_rate)```.<br>
 Complete - This just need to be defined as a method within your model class.<br>

-[5] Training as Slurm sbatch job: To train as cluster the nodes and GPU numbers should match in trainer invocation and ```sbatch.sh``` file.
+[5] Training as Slurm sbatch job:<br>
+To train as cluster the nodes and GPU numbers should match in trainer invocation and ```sbatch.sh``` file.
 As an example, to employ 5 nodes with 4 GPUs.
 Within you python training file you need to invoke trainer with following parameters.<br>

 ```trainer = lightning.Trainer(accelerator='gpu',devices=4,num_nodes=5, strategy="ddp",callbacks=[checkpoint_callback,early_stopping ])``` ```# devices = gpus; num_nodes = nodes```<br>